 [Alex to Jamie]

 “Makes sense.
 I can be available for that if it’s your mom who calls.
-Do you think you could then help me afterwards and we could either postpone brunch or do the cleaning when we get back.”
+Do you think you could then help me afterward and we could either postpone brunch or do the cleaning when we get back?”

 [Jamie to Alex]